How to Interpret Biblical Prophecy

 Zech 9:9 Describes the triumphal entry into Jerusalem

-Is it any wonder that in all of Israel there were only two people (Simeon and Anna, Lk 2:25-38) waiting in the Temple when Jesus arrived during the purification rites of His mother?
+Is it any wonder that in all of Israel, there were only two people (Simeon and Anna, Lk 2:25-38) waiting in the Temple when Jesus arrived during the purification rites of His mother?
 If you only had these prophetic artist’s strokes, could you have recognized the complete picture and been waiting with Simeon and Anna?
 This is how prophecy is given.
-It is vague, and hard to understand by design.
+It is vague and hard to understand by design.

 The Historicist View of Prophecy

 The Historical, Historicist, or Presentist view interprets the book of The Revelation as symbolic and in the process of fulfillment.
-We see the fulfillment of prophecies, in the history of the church, beginning in John’s day through this present day.
+We see the fulfillment of prophecies, in the history of the church, beginning in John’s day through the present day.
 This view has been popular since the time of Berengaud (9th cent.), and Joachim (12th cent.).
 Wycliffe, Jon Huss, Luther, Joseph Mede, John Calvin, Sir Isaac Newton, Bengel, Barnes, and others also held to it.
 Most would agree that the Bishop of Rome is the “anti-christ” and that, “Babylon the Great” is the Roman Catholic Church.
 Every commentator until the end of the sixteenth century held to this view.

 We teach that Daniel and The Revelation are being fulfilled progressively throughout history.
 Nebuchadnezzar’s dream [Dan 2] of a great, metallic statue And Daniel’s dream of Beasts [Dan 7] symbolically portrays four Gentile empires beginning with Babylon.
-Each successive empire giving way to the next, progressively unfolding without any gaps in time.
-The majority of the prophecy of The Revelation concentrates on the ten kingdoms, or toes or horn, the little horn out of Rome, and the “Whore of Babylon.”
+Each successive empire gives way to the next, progressively unfolding without any gaps in time.
+The majority of the prophecy of The Revelation concentrates on the ten kingdoms, or toes or horns, the little horn out of Rome, and the “Whore of Babylon.”
 These Gentile empires are assigned the duration of seven times or 2520 years [Lev 26, Dan 4] and are referred to as The Full Times of the Gentiles.
 Where Daniel is told at the end of his prophecies to seal up the scroll, John is presented with an unsealed scroll.

 The Essential Points of Historicists